Prag8855/aab/content/guides/permanent-residence.md

 ### If you have a German spouse, parent or child

+You must...[^27]

+- [ ] **Have lived together for 3 years**
-3 years living with your spouse, parent or child.
+    This only includes the time that you lived in Germany with your German spouse, parent or child.

-If you are the spouse, child or parent of a EU citizen, their income can support you.
-You don't need your own income.[^16]
+- [ ] **Speak B1 German**
+    You can understand what people say when they talk in a simple language about certain topics.
+- [ ] **Support yourself**
+    Your income or your spouse's income covers your cost of living.
+If you have children or an unemployed spouse, it also covers their cost of living.[^16]

-### If your spouse has a Blue Card
+### If your spouse has a Blue Card or a work visa

+You must...

+- [ ] **Live with your spouse for 3 to 5 years**[^28]
-5 years living with your spouse, or 3 years if you also work at least 20 hours per week.[^12]
+    5 years living with your spouse, or 3 years if you also work at least 20 hours per week.

 ### If you have a [student visa](/glossary/Student%20visa)